-Three enthusiastic members from ACTIVE Austria recently took part in an engaging and dynamic 8-day training course in Clermont-Ferrand, France.
-This event brought together 27 youth workers from across Europe to explore and experiment with the “scrum” project management methodology, tailored for youth work.
+Three members from ACTIVE Austria recently took part in an engaging and dynamic 8-day training course in Clermont-Ferrand, France.
+This event brought together 27 youth workers from across Europe to explore and experiment with the “SCRUM” project management methodology, tailored for youth work.
 Participants were excited to gain hands-on experience in non-formal education methods, tools on agile project management, and the scrum methodology.

 The course focused on four key objectives: